-Since fall finally made its appearance down here in the South, we decided to round up some of the prettiest leaves in our yard and make a garland.
+Since fall finally made its appearance down here in the South, we decided to round up some of the fall leaves in our yard and make a garland.

 This is a really simple fall craft that kids will have fun making.
 It’s easy, it only requires a few supplies, and it adds a sweet reminder of fall to the home.